NatalieAnna/PHP/README.md

 Planned changes:
 * A working form when action = "".
-* An echo post-submission informing user of successful input.
+* An echo post-submission for successful input.
 * Styled text in email.